cconvey/cpu-n1/docs/cpu-n1-ISA.rst

 Assembly instructions
 ~~~~~~~~~~~~~~~~~~~~~

-Conventions for pseudocode used in assembly descriptions:
+Conventions for pseudocode used in assembly descriptions and instruction encoding:

 * *zxdw(...)* - The bit-pattern produced by zero-extending the *word-size* parameter to a
     bit-pattern of size 2 * *word-size*.